Auditory Hazard Assessment Algorithm for Humans: Development

-The AHAAH was first developed in 1987 by the U.S. Army Human Engineering Laboratory (HEL), which later became part of the U.S. Army Research Laboratory (ARL), to investigate the complex interactions between the outer, middle, and inner ears and understand the process behind hearing loss on the level of the cochlea.
-Originally designed to function as an electro-acoustic model of the ear, the AHAAH was the product of numerous noise exposure experiments which, in turn, guided the direction of future studies.
-The first version of the AHAAH was modeled after pre-existing, available data on the cat ear since much of the physiological and acoustic characteristics and values for the cat were more well-known at the time compared to that of humans and could be studied more directly.
+The AHAAH model was first developed in 1987 by the U.S. Army Human Engineering Laboratory (HEL), which later became part of the U.S. Army Research Laboratory (ARL), to investigate the complex interactions between the outer, middle, and inner ears and understand the process behind hearing loss on the level of the cochlea.
+Originally designed to function as an electro-acoustic model of the ear, AHAAH was the product of numerous noise exposure experiments which, in turn, guided the direction of future studies.
+The first version of the AHAAH was modeled after pre-existing, available data on the cat ear since much of the physiological and acoustic characteristics and values for the cat were more well known at the time compared to that of humans and could be studied more directly.
 Additionally, the ears of mammals were similar enough that only modest adaptations to the model were required to adjust for human ear anatomy.
 By 1997, the AHAAH was modified into a human model that accounted for the structure of the human ear.
 In subsequent years, the AHAAH underwent several validation tests, including The Albuquerque Studies, which was one of the largest early studies of human impulse noise exposure and led to the creation of a large systematic database that documented the effects of impulse noise on humans.
-Results from these studies have demonstrated that the AHAAH was correct in 95 percent of the tests with protective hearing and 96 percent of the instances for all tests.
+Results from these studies according to the developer have demonstrated that the AHAAH was correct in 95 percent of the tests with protective hearing and 96 percent of the instances for all tests.
 In contrast, the MIL-STD-1474D method of hazard prediction was shown to have been correct only 38 percent of the time in protected hearing tests.